wojciech-jakubowski/wojciech-jakubowski.github.io/_posts/cloud-data-platform-architecture.md

 - *Semantic layer* - a place where carefully prepared and modeled data is stored, ready to use by end-users.
 Depending on the use case, this might be a data warehouse with accompanying data marts/models, a ML Ops environment (ML training data sets and pipelines), or any other data-hub-like use-case oriented databases or storage in general.

-- *Consumption layer* - represents all potential technologies that can be used to make actual use of the data handled by the data platform.
+- *Consumption layer* - also called *serving layer*, represents all potential technologies that can be used to make actual use of the data handled by the data platform.
 This typically means BI/reporting tools and dashboards, APIs, outbound data streams, and other data destinations (SFTP, email, other storage, custom data exporters).

 - *Consumers* - all potential users of the curated prepared data as well as destination systems (internal and external).